naanlizard/dt_redirect/README.md

 Supports the following trailing arguments in the URL path

-/dt/compact - returns i.reddit.com instead of www. - which reddit seems to internally redirect to www anyway now, so I'm not sure if this is useful

 /dt/stream - returns a reddit-stream.com url

 /dt/old - returns old.reddit.com instead of www